Canada: Foreign relations

 Canada is recognized as a middle power for its role in global affairs with a tendency to pursue multilateral and international solutions.
-Canada is known for its commitment to international peace and security, as well as being a mediator in conflicts, and for providing aid to developing countries.
+The country actively promotes its domestically shared values of human rights, the rule of law and foreign aid through membership in multiple international organizations.

+The "golden age of Canadian diplomacy" refers to a period in Canadian history, typically considered to be the mid-twentieth century, when Canada experienced a high level of success in its foreign relations and diplomatic efforts.
+Canada's leading role in the creation of the Universal Declaration of Human Rights and its development of modern peacekeeping during this period played a major role in the country's positive global image.
+The country has since fostered a favourable reputation on the world stage, widely viewed as a responsible and ethical country.

-Canada and the United States have a long and complex relationship; historically close allies, they co-operate regularly on military campaigns and humanitarian efforts.
-Canada also maintains historic and traditional ties to the United Kingdom and to France, along with both countries' former colonies through its membership in the Commonwealth of Nations and the Organisation internationale de la Francophonie.
+Canada and the United States have a long and complex relationship; historically close allies, they have co-operated regularly on military campaigns and humanitarian efforts.
+Canada also maintains traditional ties to the United Kingdom and to France, along with both countries' former colonies, through its membership in the Commonwealth of Nations and the Organisation internationale de la Francophonie.
 Canada is noted for having a positive relationship with the Netherlands, owing, in part, to its contribution to the Dutch liberation during the Second World War.
 Canada has diplomatic and consular offices in over 270 locations in approximately 180 foreign countries.

-Canada promotes its domestically shared values through participating in multiple international organizations.
-Canada was a founding member of the United Nations (UN) in 1945 and formed the North American Aerospace Defense Command together with the United States in 1958.
-The country has membership in the World Trade Organization, the Five Eyes, the G7 and the Organisation for Economic Co-operation and Development (OECD).
-The country was a founding member the Asia-Pacific Economic Cooperation forum (APEC) in 1989 and joined the Organization of American States (OAS) in 1990.
-Canada ratified the Universal Declaration of Human Rights (UDHR) in 1948, and seven principal UN human rights conventions and covenants since then.